Eligibility criteria for statutory support - carers

 - Is there consequently a significant impact on your wellbeing?

-Any carers assessment will consider the impact of your caring role on the following outcomes:
+Any carers assessment will consider the impact your role caring (for an adult) has on the following outcomes:

 - carrying out any caring responsibilities you have for a child

-- providing care to other persons for whom you provide care (dual caring role)
+- providing care to other persons for whom you provide care (if you care for more than one person - i.e. a dual caring role)

 - maintaining a habitable home environment in your home